Artemis V: Original overview

-Artemis V will launch four astronauts to the Lunar Gateway space station.
-The mission will deliver the European Space Agency's ESPRIT refueling and communications module and a Canadian-built robotic arm system for the Gateway.
-Also delivered will be NASA's Lunar Terrain Vehicle.

-After docking to the Gateway, two astronauts will board the Blue Moon lunar lander and fly it down to the Lunar south pole to land near the Lunar Terrain Vehicle.
+Two astronauts will board the Blue Moon lunar lander and fly it down to the lunar south pole to land near the Lunar Terrain Vehicle.
 This will be the first lunar landing since Apollo 17 to use an unpressurized lunar rover.
 It is planned to have the two astronauts on the surface of the Moon for about one week where they will conduct science and exploration activities.

-As of March 2024, Artemis V is scheduled to launch no earlier than March 2030.
+Prior to February 2026, Artemis V was scheduled to launch no earlier than March 2030.